Moral character in person and group perception

 A good deal of work has documented the consequences of placing another person in a social category.
 Once a person is categorized, associated stereotypes and evaluative biases often come into play.

-Our research examines stereotype content and its predictors, as well as how stereotypes and prejudice affect social behavior.
+Our research examines stereotype content and its predictors, as well as how stereotypes and prejudice influence social behavior.
 In one line of work, we have investigated the subtle effects of sexual stereotypes on the clinical evaluations of gay patients.
 In a second line of work, we have investigated the effects of a generalized sense of threat on sexual prejudice and racial bias.